Agra: Other places of Interest

 Agra also has several other places of interest, most of them from its Mughal past.
-They include the Battis Khamba, Jama Masjid, Chini Ka Rauza, Aram Bagh, Mariam's Tomb, and Mehtab Bagh among others.
-The Jama Masjid is a large mosque attributed to Shah Jahan's daughter Jahanara Begum, built-in 1648, notable for its unusual dome and absence of minarets.
+These include the Battis Khamba, Jama Masjid, Chini Ka Rauza, Aram Bagh, Mariam's Tomb, and Mehtab Bagh among others.

+The Jama Masjid is a large mosque attributed to Shah Jahan's daughter Jahanara Begum, built in 1648 and notable for its unusual dome and the absence of minarets.
 The Chini Ka Rauza, notable for its Persian influenced dome of blue glazed tiles, is dedicated to the prime minister of Shah Jahan, Afzal Khan.
 The Aram Bagh, commonly known as Ram Bagh today, is one of the oldest Mughal garden in India, and was built by the Mughal emperor Babur in 1528 on the bank of the Yamuna.
 It lies about 2.3 km north of the Taj Mahal.
 The original name of the gardens was Aram Bagh, or 'Garden of Relaxation', and this was where Babur used to spend his leisure time.
 Tomb of Mariam-uz-Zamani is the tomb of Mariam, the favourite wife of Emperor Akbar.
 The tomb is within the compound of the Christian Missionary Society.
 The Mehtab Bagh, or 'Moonlight Garden', is on the opposite bank of the River Yamuna from the Taj Mahal.
 Agra also has a nearby bird sanctuary, Keetham Lake.
 Also known as Sur Sarovar Bird Sanctuary, it is situated within the Surdas Reserved Forest.
 The lake has nearly two dozen varieties of migratory and resident birds.